 Levels of employment for the insurance industry are “holding up much stronger than the overall economy,” the leader of an insurance search firm said recently, reporting that insurers have added almost 20,000 jobs since March 2020.

-The actual number, 19,700 jobs, according to U.S. Bureau of Labor Statistics, represents a 1.2 percent increase in employment levels in the last nine months, said Greg Jacobson, chief executive officer of The Jacobson Group, during a webinar earlier this month.
+The actual number, 19,700 jobs, according to U.S. Bureau of Labor Statistics, represents a 1.2 percent increase in employment levels in the last nine months, said Greg Jacobson, chief executive officer of The Jacobson Group, during a webinar in February.
 With the unemployment level for the insurance industry coming in a 2.2 percent for the insurance industry, compared to 6.3 percent for the overall economy, Jacobson said, “We’re very fortunate to be in the insurance industry.”

 In fact, although the insurance industry’s unemployment rate spiked over the summer, it didn’t move far off the 4 percent mark, he said, noting that anything below 4 percent is considered full employment.
 Displaying the BLS data for the insurance industry and the overall economy on a chart stretching back for two decades, Jacobson noted that 4 percent is just slightly higher than the industry’s unemployment rate in 2015.
 The insurance job market has very competitive over the last six years, he said.